Catholicos: Ethiopian Orthodox Tewahedo Church

 In 1959, the Coptic Orthodox Church of Alexandria granted autocephaly to the Ethiopian Orthodox Tewahedo Church.
 Abuna Basilios was consecrated the first patriarch-catholicos of the Ethiopian Church by the Coptic Pope Cyril VI at St. Mark's Cathedral in Cairo on 28 June 1959.
 The title is "Patriarch and Catholicos of Ethiopia, Ichege of the See of St. Tekle Haymanot, Archbishop of Axum".

 Catholic Church

-Some Eastern Catholic Churches use the title "Catholicos".
+Some Eastern Catholic Churches use the title "Catholicos" (Catholicus in Latin).

 Armenian Catholic Church

 The leader of the Armenian Catholic Church (of Armenian Rite), in full communion with the Pope, uses the title "Catholicos".

 As of March 14, 2022, Raphaël Bedros XXI Minassian is the catholicos-patriarch of the Armenian Catholic Church.
 His full title is officially "Catholicos-Patriarch of the House of Cilicia".

 Chaldean Catholic Church

 The Chaldean Catholic Church (of East Syriac Rite) is in full communion with the Pope.
 Although derived from the historical Church of the East, whose leader was initially styled Major Metropolitan and Catholicos and later Patriarch (see Church of the East#Organisation and structure), it seems to use only the title of "Patriarch".

-As of 1 February 2013, Louis Raphaël I Sako is the Patriarch of Babylon of the Chaldeans.
+As of 1 February 2013, Louis Raphaël I Sako was the Patriarch of Babylon of the Chaldeans, who abdicated on March 10 2026 and was succeeded by Paul III Nona.